 Also, at first, I thought the UI was very confusing before I figured out that you just have to select a character before each stage.
 I think that's not really necessary though.
 Just let the player select the characters when he wants to.
 I also wanted to purchase one extra ability once for 60 easter eggs and it said I couldn't although I had 95 easter eggs.
 I think there is some kind of bug in there.

 The video ads are also a bit intrusive in my opinion.
 There's just a random chance that an ad will open every time you go to the store I think.
 You might reconsider that though and give the player the option to watch an ad for easter eggs (like in Crossy Roads).
 That way, the player actually has an option.

 Overall though, I think it's a pretty neat game and I definitely think that if you refine some of the things a little bit, this could be a great game!

 Thank you so much for trying out my game!
 It's great to hear that you seem to like the game very much!
 In regards to the tutorial: I tried to explain the mechanics with images, but as you mentioned, I should probably add some sort of tutorial text to make it even more clear on what to do.
-Thank you for your input on that, I will definitely try to add that to the game!1 year ago
+Thank you for your input on that, I will definitely try to add that to the game!3 years ago